jeffqchen/jsmartsw_hw/README.md

   - **USB-C jack** (already listed):

     When connected to the RetroTink 4K, it will become the preferred channel of communication.
 It also supplies power into the RetroTink 4K.
 In this case, the 5V barreljack must be populated as the main source of power.

+### Keypad

+- Screen

+  A 0.91 inch OLED SSD1306 screen at 128x32 resolution.

+- 16 (8x2) WS2812b OR WS2812b 2020 addressable RGB LEDs.

+  An array of addressabvle RGB LEDs for indicating device running state and prodiving visual assistance.

+- 8 Cherry MX keyboard switches

+  An array of keyboard switches for controlling functionalities of jSmartSW.

+- Keypad Faceplate Panel

+  Cosmetic face panel with markings.
+Markings will be illuminated by the RGB LEDs.

+- 3D printed Keypad body shell & light shrould